philcrow/compilerclass/python/README.md

 You can alias those as python and pip.

-## Get the ANTLR runtime for Python
+## Get ANTLR and its runtime for Python

+Download the current version of antlr-4.10.1-complete.jar from antlr.org.

 pip3 install antlr4-python3-runtime